Church Quay, Bryher

 - Map: OS Explorer 101

-Food and refreshments Hell Bay Hotel n the west of the island; Vine Cafe in middle of island; and Fraggle Rock bar/cafe in the north east of the island.
-Don’t miss Hell Bay’s Crab Shack’s local crab, mussel and scallop feast.
-Various self-catering, B&B’s and a campsite.
+There is plenty of great food and accommodation on Bryher.
+Luxury accommodation at Hell Bay Hotel in the west of the island, along with various self-catering options, B&B’s and a great campsite.
+Cafes, restaurants and pubs on Bryher include Vine Cafe in middle of island, Fraggle Rock bar/cafe in the north east of the island and don’t miss the Hell Bay’s Crab Shack’s local crab, mussel and scallop feast.
 Well-stocked shop in The Town stocking the delicious island tattie cake.

 - Island Summary:

-A rugged island pounded by Atlantic waves on one side in stark contrast to the tranquillity of the sheltered east coast and its quiet sandy beaches.
-With a pub called Fraggle Rock and the location for inspiring and filming Michael Morpurgo’s, “Why the Whales Came” this island offers huge variety and interest to the islandeer.
+The coast path around Bryher varies between the rugged west coast, pounded by Atlantic waves, and the tranquillity of the sheltered east coast with its quiet sandy beaches.
+With a pub called Fraggle Rock and the location for inspiring and filming Michael Morpurgo’s, “Why the Whales Came”, ancient burial sites and plenty of wildlife and wild swims this island offers huge variety and interest to the walker.
 There are plenty of high quality refreshment stops too, along with temptation from the stalls selling fresh island produce and the delicious Veronica’s fudge dotted along the way.
 You’ll not go hungry here!

 - Look out for: